Richard Sackler, OxyContin Creator, Granted Patent For Opioid Addiction Treatment Drug

 In the midst of countless lawsuits against Purdue Pharma for the alleged promotion of opioid OxyContin and its role in the opioid epidemic, The Washington Post reports that the company’s owner, Richard Sackler, has now been approved for an opioid treatment drug patent.
 In addition, Colorado’s attorney general is currently suing Purdue Pharma for its apparent role in boosting the opioid crisis, sources say.

-The CDC reportedly claims that of more than 63,000 drug-related deaths in the U.S. in 2016, 66% were caused by prescription and illegal opioid drugs.
+The CDC reportedly claims that of more than 63,000 drug-related deaths in the U.S. in 2016, sixty-six percent were caused by prescription and illegal opioid drugs.
 Many have displayed outrage at Sackler and his company for first profiting off opioids by overpromoting them to doctors and patients, and now profiting off those addicts seeking treatment.
 The Washington Post highlights a statement by Luke Nasta, director of New York addiction treatment center Camelot.

 “It’s reprehensible what Purdue Pharma has done to our public health… [The Sackler family] shouldn’t be allowed to peddle any more synthetic opiates — and that includes opioid substitutes.”